Hugh Jackman Speaks Out About The Importance of Sunscreen

 While we are discussing the issue of skin cancer, I would also like to address a highly thought misconception; and that is the belief that darker skin tones are not at risk for skin cancer.
 This is a dangerous myth because anyone can get skin cancer!
 Yes, darker skin tones are less likely because of the natural melanin, however, when there is a diagnosis, it is often more aggressive and deadly.

 Skin cancers are some of the most aggressive and dangerous forms of cancer.
 And they can strike at any age.
 The best protection is prevention, with strong sunscreen and precautions taken in high-risk or outdoor work environments.
-You should also be staying vigilant.
+You should also be staying vigilant - early detection is critical.
 Be on the lookout for irregular moles or strange coloring, that can become cancerous later on.
 Take good care of your skin, and you’ll lower your risk for skin cancer.

 It is our goal at Seriously FAB to educate you on the importance of skin protection and empower you by providing effective and chemical-free skincare products you can trust.
 We exist to “Shake Up” the organic skincare sector by designing fun, innovative and effective products that are convenient and easy to use for active women.